H.R. 8283: Deterring American AI Model Theft Act of 2026

 H.R.
 8283 Common Questions

-How soon would the government have to assess foreign AI model theft under HR 8283?
+How fast would the government have to act under H.R.
+8283?

 Yes.
-Under the Deterring American AI Model Theft Act of 2026, the President may block transactions in property or interests in property of entities of concern in the U.S. or controlled by a U.S. person (SEC.
-5).
+The President may block all transactions in property of entities of concern that is in the U.S. or controlled by a U.S. person.
+Violations carry the existing civil and criminal penalties under the International Emergency Economic Powers Act.

-Does HR 8283 exempt humanitarian aid like food and medicine from AI theft sanctions?
+Does H.R.
+8283 exempt humanitarian aid from its sanctions?

 Based on H.R.
 8283 bill text